Showing posts with label granddaugher. Show all posts

 We crossed the highway over to the sidewalk and walked back to the car.

-We stopped to read the signs that are posted in a shelter near the TVA Dam Power Station
+We stopped to read the signs posted at a shelter near the TVA Dam Power Station.

 Gulls Glorious Gulls